Who is a good candidate for Eyelid Rejuvenation Surgery?

 What happens during Blepharoplasty?

-Eyelid surgery is an outpatient procedure that can be performed awake with local anesthesia in our in-office procedure room or under IV sedation and a local anesthetic at our in-office operating room.
+This outpatient procedure can be performed awake with local anesthesia in our in-office procedure room or under IV sedation and a local anesthetic at our in-office operating room.
 The time required for the surgery will depend on the complexity of each individual case.
 Typically, upper blepharoplasty is performed first, followed by lower blepharoplasty.

-What can I expect while recovering from Eyelid Surgery?
+What can I expect while recovering from Blepharoplasty?

-Most patients return to work 7 days after eyelid surgery.
+Most patients return to work 7 days after blepharoplasty.
 Strenuous activity should be avoided until the skin incisions are healed, which can take 1-2 weeks.
 Follow Dr. Sato’s recovery instructions as closely as possible for best results.

 Are the results of Blepharoplasty permanent?

-Eyelid surgery is permanent, but over time, the aging process does continue to affect the skin around your eyes.
+Eyelid rejuvenation is permanent, but over time, the aging process does continue to affect the skin around your eyes.

 What is the cost of Eyelid Surgery?